Sudirman Central Business District, Jakarta, Indonesia

 Structure of the Signature Tower

 The tower features notched corners and rises above the ground to the top of the spire.
-Top floors of the tower are present at approximately 534.45m above the street level.
+The top floors of the tower are present at approximately 534.45m above the street level.
 Its structure possesses a 60m² form with an aspect ratio of 9:1.
 The structure of the tower is arranged around a super-column and out-rigger form that encloses an inner core wall.

 Key players involved